civictechindex/CTI-website-backend/README.md

-# Python: Getting Started
+# CTI-website-backend

-A barebones Django app, which can easily be deployed to Heroku.
+A Django app, which can be deployed to Heroku.

 This application supports the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.